ag1737/Language-model/README.md

-Conducted research on CNNs RNNs and LSTMs using Coursera’s Nueral Networks and Deep learning course.
-This resulted in me building foundational knowledge to understand more sophisticated models like BERT and BART.

 Researched and tested performance BERT, BART and T5 models as zero-shot sequence classifiers.
 Communicated my findings to my team and lead a discussion with members coming to a collaborative